svenhjol/Charm/README.md

 It requires Fabric API, Minecraft 1.18.2 and Java 17.

-Charm is currently in internal testing.
+Charm is currently in testing.
 A public beta release is due on or before **28/02/22**.
+If you would like to participate in testing pre-release versions of Charm, please get in touch on [Discord](https://discord.gg/ZxH7Jred).

+### Why has my issue been closed?
+Sadly, we don't have the time to support versions earlier than **1.18.2**.
+There's barely any time for supporting the latest version!

+If we thought your issue related to an earlier version then we closed it to try and decrease the amount of issue noise.

+We welcome any developer support to maintain older versions.
+Contact us on [Discord](https://discord.gg/ZxH7Jred).

+Please note that creating any new issues about earlier versions will also be closed.

 ### Unchanged features
 * `Aerial affinity enchantment`